-If the Svaneti region was known as being a dangerous place and being mugged was nothing special, it is completely different now.
+Svaneti Gorgia region was once known as being a dangerous place and being mugged was nothing special, but lucky for us, it is completely different now.
 With a clean-up campaign by President Saakashvili and investments in tourism the Svaneti region has been getting more and more popular tourist attraction in Georgia.

 Why you should not miss traveling to Svaneti Georgia?

 Mestia is somehow a capital of Svaneti region.
 Everything begins and ends here.
 With its altitude of 1.470 meters it is a great base for hiking.
 The main street and the square might look like a Caucasus Switzerland, but just steps away from the hustle and bustle, you find yourself on the muddy streets with pigs wandering around and hearing kids laughter, who luckily have not been spoilt by tourism yet.